 VIII.
 PERIODIC ASSESSMENT:

-The Director of Internal Auditing will periodically report to the Vice President for Finance and Administration and the Audit Visiting Committee on Internal Audit’s mission, authority, and responsibility, as well as performance relative to its Plan.
+The Director of Internal Auditing will periodically report to the Executive Vice President and the Audit Visiting Committee on Internal Audit’s mission, authority, and responsibility, as well as performance relative to its Plan.
 Reporting will also include significant business risk exposures and control issues, including fraud risks, governance issues, and other matters needed or requested by senior management and the Audit Visiting Committee.

 Approved by Audit Visiting Committee October 14, 2014